pluralsight/guides/published/python/defensive-programming-in-python/article.md

 it's important to learn all the tools and combine them in ways that make sense for your situation.

+Please join our [Slack community](https://hackguides.herokuapp.com/) to chat about this tutorial with the author, Luke Lee.

 #### Footnotes

 <br/>